 How to Get There: Take the 1 train to Houston Street station or the A/C/E train to West 4th Street and Washington Square and walk from there.

-How to Get There: Take the N train to 30th Avenue station and walk to the restaurant from there.
+How to Get There: Take the 1/2/3 train to 96th street station and walk from there.

 6. 230 5th Avenue (NoMad)